Anna Christie

 Story & Plot Summary: Anna Christie

-Quick Plot Summary: Released in 1930, Anna Christie is a Drama, Romance film directed by Clarence Brown.
+Quick Plot Summary: Released in 1930, Anna Christie is a Drama, Romance film directed by Clarence Brown, written by Frances Marion.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Greta Garbo.
+It provides a scannable look at the movie's central conflict involving Greta Garbo as Anna Christie.

 Ending Explained: Anna Christie